hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - The chaincode administrator has to register with the [*Intel Attestation Service (IAS)*](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions/attestation-services.html) to obtain attestation credentials and configure the local platform correspondingly.
-  (This is not necessary if running Intel SGX in simulation mode)
+  Note: This is not necessary if running Intel SGX in simulation mode.
-- The peer adminstrator has to add the FPC external builder and launcher scripts have to the `externalBuilders` section in `core.yaml` and restart the peer.
+- The peer adminstrator has to add the FPC external builder and launcher configuration to the `externalBuilders` section in `core.yaml` and restart the peer.
 See an example `core.yaml` [here](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/integration/config/core.yaml#L569).

 ### Deployment
-The actual chaincode deployment follows mostly the standard Fabric pattern:
+The chaincode deployment follows mostly the standard Fabric procedure:

 - The deployer compiles an agreed-upon FPC chaincode using the FPC build environment.
   This step creates a package with the main FPC deployment artifact, the `enclave.signed.so` enclave binary, and deployment metadata.